wpc/wpc.github.io/_posts/2015-12-15-a-pecha-kucha-polar-timer.md

 Today I attened a [Pecha Kucha](http://www.pechakucha.org/) event.
 Pecha Kucha is a presentation style that you go through 20 slides, each for 20 seconds.
 I feel it is pretty challenging to make timing right.
 So I borrowed some code from the [d3 polar clock](http://bl.ocks.org/mbostock/1096355) made a timer for myself.
 This timer works great on the phone.

-The link is here: [wpc.github.io/pechakucha-timer.html](http://wpc.github.io/pechakucha-timer.html).
+Here is the timer: [wpc.github.io/pechakucha-timer.html](http://wpc.github.io/pechakucha-timer.html).

 And the javascript code is here: [https://github.com/wpc/wpc.github.io/blob/master/scripts/pechakucha-timer.js](https://github.com/wpc/wpc.github.io/blob/master/scripts/pechakucha-timer.js)